pablothx-caylent/BonuslyCheckCreator/Readme.md

 ```

 ### Step 4: JSON Configuration
-Create a `values.json` file in the project directory with the following structure:
+Modify the `values.json` file in the project directory with the following structure:

 ```json
 {